 On January 18, 2017, a CME Outfitters Live and On Demand featured a discussion of baseline data of self-reported gaps in care and skills in recognition, referral, and treatment of IPF.
 To meet the learning preferences of busy clinicians, the activity has been divided into three short modules.

-Module 2: Title-Working Together to Diagnose IPF: A Multidisciplinary Approach (you are here)
+Module 2: Working Together to Diagnose IPF: A Multidisciplinary Approach

-Module 3: Title-Selecting Appropriate Treatment for Patients With IPF: Applying Guidelines and Clinical Evidence
+Module 3: Selecting Appropriate Treatment for Patients With IPF: Applying Guidelines and Clinical Evidence

 Each module is certified for 0.50 AMA PRA Category 1 Credit(s)TM and 0.50 CE for Pharmacists (0.05 CEUs).
 We encourage participants to complete all three modules to optimize the learning experience and to gain valuable insights for treating their patients with idiopathic pulmonary fibrosis. _________________________________

 Reference 1.
 Raghu G, Chen SY, Yeh WS, et al. Idiopathic pulmonary fibrosis in US Medicare beneficiaries aged 65 years and older: incidence, prevalence, and survival, 2001-11.
 Lancet Respir Med.
 2014;2(7):566-572.

 Pulmonologists, radiologists, primary care physicians, physician assistants, nurse practitioners, nurses, pharmacists and other healthcare providers interested in IPF

 At the end of this CME activity, participants should be able to:

 Identify the signs and symptoms of idiopathic pulmonary fibrosis